18 Platforms for Artists To Sell Their Creative Work Online in 2024

 Etsy

 Since its inception in 2005, Etsy has been the go-to online marketplace for handcrafted and vintage items.
 Its motto, “Shop for anything from creative people anywhere,” sums it up.
-A budding fashion designer looking to easily sell clothing online?
-An artisan making handcrafted furniture or sculptural jewelry?
+Are you a budding fashion designer looking to sell clothing easily online?
+Are you an artisan making handcrafted furniture or sculptural jewelry?
 This is the place for you.
 Etsy charges a nominal listing and transaction fee but makes it a breeze to open your own online store.

-They also provide a huge number of resources to their sellers, from handbooks on SEO, branding, and marketing to practical information on taking the stress out of bookkeeping.
+They also provide a huge number of resources to their sellers, from handbooks on branding, marketing, and SEO so that you can rank in search engines to practical information on taking the stress out of bookkeeping.
 There's definitely a reason that the site has over 4 million active sellers worldwide.

 If you're looking for advice on how to succeed on Etsy, check out our interview with successful shop owners.